-Each specialist brings their unique expertise to the common goal of fighting cancer, so medical students drawn to the field should know what each does and the training required.
-Gary Schiller, MD, professor of hematology-oncology at the David Geffen School of Medicine at UCLA, says most medical students begin to focus on oncology during their second year or during clerkship.
+Each cancer-fighting treatment method requires different training, which often starts early in medical school.
+Gary Schiller, MD, professor of hematology-oncology at the David Geffen School of Medicine at UCLA, says most medical students start focusing on oncology during their second years or clerkships.

-Medical oncologists are physicians who, after graduating from a four-year medical or osteopathic school, complete a three-year residency.
-Internal medicine or pediatrics are typical specialties for this stage of training.
+Medical oncologists graduate from a four-year medical or osteopathic school and complete a three-year residency, often specializing in internal medicine or pediatrics.

-Radiation oncologists are specialist physicians who use ionizing radiation to treat cancer.
-Radiation can be curative, either alone or in combination with surgery and chemotherapy.
-It may also be used palliatively, to relieve symptoms in patients with incurable cancers.
+Radiation oncologists use ionizing radiation to treat cancer, often in combination with surgery and chemotherapy.
+Radiation therapies also relieve symptoms of incurable cancers.

-U.S. radiation oncologists complete four years of residency training in addition to an internship.
-Residency training focuses on clinical oncology, the physics and biology of ionizing radiation, and how to treat cancer patients using radiation.
+Radiation oncologists complete four years of residency training in addition to an internship.
+Residency training focuses on clinical oncology, radiation treatments, and the physics and biology of ionizing radiation.

-As the name suggests, surgical oncologists treat malignancies using surgical techniques.
-Accordingly, they first complete a five-year residency in general surgery before completing a two-year fellowship in complex general surgical oncology.
+Surgical oncologists treat malignancies using surgical techniques to remove cancer tissue or tumors.
+These physicians complete a five-year residency in general surgery before entering a two-year fellowship in complex general surgical oncology.